Adrianjewell91/decoupler-website/README.md

-Next, let there be a set D, collection of Dependencies, which express the direct relationships of Business Processes to one another.
+Next, let there be a set `D`, the collection of Dependencies, which express the direct relationships of Business Processes to one another.
 To generate it, map each Business Process to zero or more other Business Processes, defined by:

 	D = { d ∈ B x B: b_1 R b_2 }.